Grandma Core Without the Trad Wife Vibes: Celebrating Empowered Homemaking

 1. It’s About You, Not Others.
 Homemaking doesn’t have to mean creating a picture-perfect house for your partner, children, or social media followers.
 Instead, it’s about creating a space that nurtures you.
 Your home is your sanctuary, a place to recharge, dream, and grow.
 Decorate it with things that bring you joy.
 Fill it with smells, textures, and memories that make you feel whole.

 2. A Creative Outlet.
 Grandma core often involves crafts like knitting, sewing, gardening, or baking.
 These activities aren’t just practical; they’re forms of creative expression.
-Learning to make your own bread or embroider a cushion cover can be just as fulfilling as painting a masterpiece or writing a poem.
-By investing your creativity into your home, you’re making something uniquely yours.
+Learning to make your own bread or embroider a cushion cover or grow your own tomatoes or refinish a piece of yard-sale furniture helps you understand yourself through your choices, your ability to learn new skills.
+By investing your creativity into your home, you’re making your space uniquely yours.

 3. Reclaiming Agency.
-Choosing homemaking as a lifestyle or hobby isn’t regressive; it’s revolutionary.
 When you consciously decide to spend time and energy on creating a home that reflects your values, you’re reclaiming your agency.
 You’re deciding how your time and effort are spent, rather than letting societal expectations dictate your priorities.
+You are curating your choices, and identify what does not reflect the person that your are today.

 Rejecting the Pressure to Conform

-The trad wife aesthetic—with its emphasis on perfection, submission, and a "woman’s place" in the home—can feel suffocating.
+The trad- wife aesthetic, with its emphasis on perfection, submission, and a "woman’s place" in the home must feel suffocating.
 But you don’t have to buy into those pressures to enjoy homemaking or vintage-inspired living.

 Here are some ways to embrace grandma core without falling into outdated narratives: